bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 **How to switch between test and production mode**

-To enable test mode, you need to supply a test Merchant Account when creating an instance of BPSBaseLibHandlerBuilder.
+To enable test mode, you need to supply a test Merchant Account when creating an instance of BNPaymentBuilder.

-To enable production mode, you need to supply a production Merchant Account when creating an instance of BPSBaseLibHandlerBuilder.
+To enable production mode, you need to supply a production Merchant Account when creating an instance of BNPaymentBuilder.

 You can find a code example in the [Setup](#androidsetup) section above.